translationexchange/tml-php/README.md

 # tml-php
 TML for PHP

-Work in progress.
-Please check in next week.
+This is the new home for tr8n_php_clientsdk.
+The SDK is under construction, please check in next week.